Suppose we have a custom domain name called pi.xtestgo.xyz

 unzip loclx-linux-arm.zip

-5. Create a unit file
+4. Create a systemd unit file

 To keep LocalXpose running in the background and on boot, we need to create a unit file